Scaling of entanglement entropy and correlations in the variable-range extended Ising model: Scaling of Bipartite entanglement

 For $M>1$, $\lambda_i$'s can be calculated as the eigenvalues of the correlation matrix $\Pi(M)$ of size $2M\times2M$~\cite{Vidal2003,Eisert2010,Amico2008}, defined as

 where $G$ and $F$ are the fermionic correlation matrices corresponding to two sites $i$ and $j$ at a distance $r=|i-j|$, given by

 While calculation of $G$ and $F$ for arbitrary $r$ becomes extensive with increasing $M$, approximations similar to the case of $M=1$ can still be carried out, and a decrease in $S$ with increasing $\mathcal{Z}$ at the critical point is expected.
 Also, for arbitrary $M$, $S$ has contributions from both the long-range $(r<\mathcal{Z})$ as well as the short-range $(r>\mathcal{Z})$ correlations, and the quasi-particle velocity plays a crucial role in spreading the correlations across the system.
 Since the long-range regime is always finite, one expects the major contribution to the correlations, and subsequently $S$ to be due to the short-range quasi-particle velocity, the asymptotic form of which is given in Eq.~(\ref{eq:qp_velocity_largeZ}) at the critical point.
 With these insights, we propose Eq.~(\ref{eq:entropy_M}) as the asymptotic form for block entropy in the large $\mathcal{Z}$ limit for arbitrary $M$, where the constants $S_\infty,\kappa$ and $\gamma$ are functions of $M$ and $\alpha$.

 We perform extensive numerical analysis of the behavior of $S$ at the critical point with varying $\mathcal{Z}$ in the thermodynamic limit.
-In Fig.~\ref{fig:static_entropy2}(a) we present the log-log plot $S-S_\infty$ against $\mathcal{Z}$ for $M=4$\footnote{Due to small values of $S-S_\infty$, and subsequent increase in the numerical errors, we restrict the sampling to be in the regime $1< \alpha<2.5$ and $\mathcal{Z}\leq10^4$.}, which establishes the validity of Eq.~(\ref{eq:entropy_M}) also for $M>1$.
+In Fig.~\ref{fig:static_entropy2}(a) we present the log-log plot $S-S_\infty$ against $\mathcal{Z}$ for $M=4$, which establishes the validity of Eq.~(\ref{eq:entropy_M}) also for $M>1$, while our numerical analysis up to $M=100$ reveals it to remain the same irrespective of choice of $M$.
 The variations of $\gamma$ and $S_\infty$ against $\alpha$ are similar to those in the cases of $M=1$, and are shown in Fig.~\ref{fig:static_entropy2}(b) and Fig.~\ref{fig:static_entropy2}(c) respectively.
+Note that the discussion on the possible sources of errors in numerical calculation of $S$ preceding Eq.~(\ref{eq:correlation_matrix}) is valid for $M>1$ also.
+Due to small values of $S-S_\infty$, and subsequent increase in the numerical errors, we restrict the sampling to be in the regime $1< \alpha<2.5$ and $\mathcal{Z}\leq10^3$ (see Fig.~\ref{fig:static_entropy2}(a)).
+However, in order for getting a closer-to-actual value of $\gamma$, one may need to explore larger $\mathcal{Z}$ regime, where an increase in noise in the numerical data is expected.

 Note that $\gamma\rightarrow1$ as $\alpha\rightarrow2$ for different values of $M$.
 The exponent $\gamma>1$ in the region $\alpha>2$ indicates a rapid decay of $S$ towards $S_\infty$, and making the bipartite entanglement practically independent of $\mathcal{Z}$.
 This is in clear agreement with the $\mathcal{Z}$-dependence of the quasi-particle velocity, and distinguishes the weak long-range regime $(1<\alpha<2)$ from the effective short-range regime$(\alpha>2)$~\cite{Cevolani2016,Hauke2013,Eisert2013}.